infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

     * Furthermore, in many of the domains that did show an intervention effect, children in foster care rarely did as well as children who had never been institutionalised.
     * Whether this absence of full remediation reflects late age at placement (ie, average age at placement was about 22 months) or sample bias (eg, are children who were abandoned by their parents different from children who were not abandoned) is unclear.
     * The convergence of the correlational meta analytical results and the experimental BEIP findings is reassuring for both the internal validity of the metaanalytical results (potential confounders do not seem to dominate the meta analytical outcome) as well as the external validity of the BEIP results.
 The convergence reciprocally supports both approaches.
     * * We found compelling evidence that institutional care is associated with negative developmental outcomes.
-The negative effects are greatest with regard to physical growth (including brain growth as indexed by head circumference) and cognition, and are strong in relation to attention problems (eg, attention­deficit hyperactivity disorder).
+The negative effects are greatest with regard to physical growth (including brain growth as indexed by head circumference) and cognition, and are strong in relation to attention problems (eg, attention deficit hyperactivity disorder).
 	* Effects appear to vary as a function of the type of institutional care—ie, its duration and quality—with the suggestion that children aged 6–24 months are especially susceptible to the effects of institutional care.
-	* Evidence of catch­up or recovery following deinstitutionalisation has been shown, although many affected children do not show full catch­up, especially children with extended deprivation.
+	* Evidence of catch up or recovery following deinstitutionalisation has been shown, although many affected children do not show full catchup, especially children with extended deprivation.
 	* Despite this, many children who have left institutions adapt reasonably well.
 Given the corroboration of observational results by data from the BEIP randomised controlled trial data, evidence for the causal benefits of deinstitutionalisation is quite strong
 	* Nevertheless, meta analytical estimates converged with the findings of the only experimental trial in this field, the BEIP,6 which controlled for potential differences between children in institutions using random assignment to foster care or prolonged institutionalisation.
-More experimental and quasi­experimental studies are needed that make creative use of alternative approaches, such as propensity score matching, instrumental variables, or Mendelian experiments, to broaden the evidence base.
+More experimental and quasi-experimental studies are needed that make creative use of alternative approaches, such as propensity score matching, instrumental variables, or Mendelian experiments, to broaden the evidence base.
 	* In general, we suggest that the evidence presented here underestimates rather than overestimates the effect of institutionalisation and deinstitutionalisation on children’s development.
-	* In particular, the commonly used instruments might not capture some of the unique effects of institutional care, and typical outcomes such as quasi­autism and indiscriminate social behaviours are often not systematically assessed.
+	* In particular, the commonly used instruments might not capture some of the unique effects of institutional care, and typical outcomes such as quasi-autism and indiscriminate social behaviours are often not systematically assessed.
 	* The average effect of institutionalisation is an underestimation for some children and an overestimation for other children.13
 	* Not all children are affected to the same extent, and which individual factors make them more or less susceptible to the negative effect of institutional care needs further investigation.
 	* The policy Commission has two core propositions: that children’s exposure to institutionalised living should be avoided completely if possible, or minimised if not, and that to achieve this first proposition, extended kinship families need to be supported where possible, and adoptive or stable foster­family care should be supported where necessary.